01 of 07

 02 of 07

-In this region of Florida, small towns are the norm and large cities the exception.
-Tucked off seaside roads and back country rural routes are the special hidden places that add to the unique appeal of Florida’s First Coast.
+In the northeast region of Florida, small towns are the norm and large cities the exception.
+Tucked off seaside roads and backcountry rural routes are the special hidden places that add to the unique appeal of Florida’s First Coast.

 For a scenic drive along the Northeast Florida coast, follow the historic Buccaneer Trail on its 52-mile trek past some of the area’s most renowned historical and natural sites, such as Little Talbot Island State Park and the Kingsley Plantation.